hecerinc/Notes-On/finanzas/chap10.md

 Most property insurance contracts define the property covered and name the **perils** for which the insured will be compensated in case of claim.

-Mos property insurance contracts impose two obligations on the property owner:
+Most property insurance contracts impose two obligations on the property owner:

 1. developing a complete inventory of the property being insured;
 1. identifying the perils against which protection is desired